 Provisioned throughput Foundation Model APIs

-This article demonstrates how to deploy models using Foundation Model APIs with provisioned throughput.
+This article demonstrates how to deploy models using Foundation Model APIs provisioned throughput.
 Databricks recommends provisioned throughput for production workloads, and it provides optimized inference for foundation models with performance guarantees.

 Requirements

-For deploying fine-tuned foundation models,
+See requirements.
+For deploying fine-tuned foundation models, see Deploy fine-tuned foundation models.

-[Recommended] Deploy base foundation models from Databricks Marketplace
+Deploy foundation models from Databricks Marketplace

-Databricks recommends installing foundation models using Databricks Marketplace.
 You can search for a model family and from the model page, you can select Get access and provide login credentials to install the model to Unity Catalog.

 After the model is installed to Unity Catalog, you can create a model serving endpoint using the Serving UI.
-See Create your provisioned throughput endpoint using the UI.

-DBRX models from Databricks Marketplace
+Deploy DBRX models

 When serving these DBRX models, provisioned throughput supports a context length of up to 16k.
-Larger context sizes are coming soon.

 DBRX models use the following default system prompt to ensure relevance and accuracy in model responses: